kineticfire-labs/semver-multi/README.md

 | ~ | The tilde character may be prefixed to a type to indicate a work-in-progress |

-## Enforcing Standardized Commit Messages

-*semver-multi* provides git hooks (todo link) to help enforce standardized git commit messages.
-The integrity of the git commit messages is key to understanding the changes in the project and generating the appropriate version information.

-Server-side and/or client-side git hooks may be used.
-Server-side hooks are preferred since they are easier to install and enforce and more difficult to bypass.
-Client-side hooks may help the developer before server-side hooks come into play.
-Client-side hooks may be the only option if server-side hooks cannot be installed.

 ## Write Good Commit Messages

 Writing good commit messages not only helps developers understand the changes made (especially when tracking down regressions), but also supports the automatic generation of changelogs and release notes.
 A good commit message: